A topological model for the HOMFLY-PT polynomial: A local system

 We will be working in the configuration space of $2n$ particles on the surface $\Sigma'$ obtained from $\Sigma$ by removing the special puncture $s$ and the sets of punctures and marked points: that are associated to all the crossings.

 Next, for the grading procedure and the definition of the intersection pairing, we define a local system on this configuration space.
-For this purpose, we will need base points.
-Let us fix two base points at a crossing, as follows.
-We designate one puncture for each arc of an alpha curve at a crossing, obtaining two points: one inside the closed loop formed by connecting the $\alpha$ arc along each crossing, and the other is outside of the closed loop.
+We designate one puncture for each arc of an $\alpha'$ curve at a crossing.
 We denote these points as in Figure \ref{f.intersectionpts}:

-For a computational purpose, we choose two base points near the punctures $\bar{b}_l, \bar{b}_r$ and we denote these points as:
+For a computational purpose, we choose two base points near the punctures $x_l, x_r$ and we denote these points as:

+The basepoints $\{ b_l, b_r\}$ will be chosen using an alternating link projection $D'$ constructioned from the original diagram $D$.

+Consider the 4-valent graph obtained by collapsing the double points of every crossing in the link diagram to a single point as in Figure \ref{f.collapse}.

+By \cite[Theorem 2.7]{ADFK}, the graph has an alternating link projection, say $D'$ through crossings changes of the original diagram $D$.
+Embed $ D'$ onto the surface $\Sigma$ as in Figure \ref{f.disotope}.
+Next we use $D'$ to choose punctures and base points on $\Sigma$.

+\begin{defn}(Choice of base points) For each crossing in $D'$, choose a pair of base points $\{b_l, b_r\}$ on the over arc of $D'$ avoiding $x_l, x_r$, the $\alpha'$ arcs and all the rest of the punctures as shown in Figure \ref{f.pbpts}.

-In addition we color the $\alpha$ arcs at a crossing blue.
-Extensions of $\alpha$ arcs between crossings will be colored black.
+\end{defn} Recall we color the $\alpha'$ arcs at a crossing blue.
+Extensions of $\alpha'$ arcs between crossings will be colored black.

 \begin{defn} All of this discussion is for a fixed crossing.
 We have $n$ crossings in our diagram, denoted $c_1,\ldots ,c_n$ and for crossing $c_i$ we add $i$ as an index to the chosen points, as below: